-Before you get started, go through a simple test.
-Can you easily sit down in a chair and raise back up to a standing position without using your arms for support?
-If you struggle with this movement, this can be an indication that you lack leg and core strength, which can put you at a higher risk for osteoporosis.
-We will go through this test again after this routine of exercises to see if you feel a difference.
+Before you get started, try a simple test: Can you sit down in a chair and stand back up without using your arms for support?
+If you struggle with this, it may indicate a lack of leg and core strength, which can increase your risk of developing osteoporosis.
+This test will be repeated after this routine of exercises to prevent osteoporosis to help you assess any improvements in your strength and mobility.

 1. Stability Ball Wall Squats